-The current study indicated that in Sana'a city- Yemen, dental caries and its complications were the leading cause for extraction (69%).
-Periodontal disease was the next most common reason of teeth extraction in Sana'a city in which it counted 28% of the causes (table 2).
-The current finding that caries was the most common reason is in agreement with studies carried out in Iran by Jufarian and Etebarian 15, in England/Wales by Agerholm and Sidi 4, in Kuwait by Al-Shammari et al.5, in Taiwan by Chen et al.6, in Hong Kong by Corbet and Davis8, in Afghanistan by Da'ameh9; and in Brazil by Jovino-Silverira et al.10 in which the caries was the most common reason for teeth extraction.
-On other hand the current study results are different from findings of surveys in Italy16, Japan1, and Singapore17 which they showed that both caries and periodontal disease were almost equally important causes for tooth loss.
-In addition, our study results are different from studies in Jordan11 and Canada^{12, 13} which demonstrated that the main cause of tooth loss was periodontal disease.
-Besides, Singapore17 and Germany 18 had a lower percentage of dental caries compared to our study and many former studies. ^{3, 5, 19, 20} These differences may be attributed to socio-economic factors, diet, level of dental awareness on top of water fluoridation in these countries. ^{17, 18}
+Agerholm and Sidi, in Kuwait by Al-Shammari et al., in Taiwan by Chen et al., in Hong Kong by Corbet and Davis, in Afghanistan by Da'ameh; and in Brazil by Jovino-Silverira et al., in which the caries was the most common reason for teeth extraction.
+On other hand the current study results are different from findings of surveys in Italy, Japan, and Singapore which they showed that both caries and periodontal disease were almost equally important causes for tooth loss.
+In addition, current study results are different from studies in Jordan and Canada which demonstrated that the main cause of tooth loss was periodontal disease.
+Besides, Singapore and Germany had a lower percentage of dental caries compared to current study and many former studies.
+These differences may be attributed to socio-economic factors, diet, level of dental awareness on top of water fluoridation in these countries.